zxc91069/Master-degree-research/README.md

 # Master-degree-research
 Use CNN to classify surface defects of Hot-rolled strip steel.
-Replace the classifier of the trained CNN model with SVM or RF
+Replace the classifier of the trained CNN model with SVM or RF.

 * System information
   * Python 3.6